 The practice carried out conscious sedation for patients who would benefit.
 This included people who were very nervous of dental treatment and those who needed complex or lengthy treatment.
-The practice had systems to help them do this safely.
-These were in accordance with guidelines published by the Royal College of Surgeons and Royal College of Anaesthetists in 2015.

-The practice's systems included checks before and after treatment, emergency equipment requirements, medicines management, sedation equipment checks, and staff availability and training.
+The practice had some arrangements in place to help them do this safely.
+These were partly in accordance with guidelines published by the Royal College of Surgeons and Royal College of Anaesthetists in 2015.
+The practice's systems included checks before and after treatment, some emergency equipment requirements, medicines management, and staff availability.
 They also included patient checks and information such as consent, monitoring during treatment, discharge and post-operative instructions.

-The practice assessed patients appropriately for sedation.
-The dental care records showed that patients having sedation had important checks carried out first.
-These included a detailed medical history, blood pressure checks and an assessment of health using the American Society of Anaesthesiologists classification system in accordance with current guidelines.
-The records showed that staff recorded important checks at regular intervals.
-These included pulse, blood pressure, breathing rates and the oxygen saturation of the blood

-Two dental nurses with appropriate additional training supported dentists treating patients under sedation.
-The dental nurses' names were recorded in patients' dental care records.
+However there were gaps.
+There had been no recent sedation training, there were no checks carried out on the sedation equipment and some of the medicines required under current guidance were not available, for example reversal drugs.
+We spoke with the provider about this and they told us they would stop carrying out sedation immediately.
+Following the inspection the provider confirmed that all equipment and medicines related to sedation had been removed from the practice.